jeoldmixon/TeamProject2/README.md

-## gitDevJob
+# gitDevJob

-An application to keep job hunting from becoming a full-time job.
+An application to keep job hunting from becoming a full-time job for junior developers.

+## Description

+A conscise application for junior developers to job hunt multiple sites in one application.

 ## Submission Links